phoenixdhr/phoenixdhr/README.md

 <h3>💼 Portfolio:</h3>

+- [StaPay](https://github.com/phoenixdhr/StablePay): StaPay is a Dapp that works as a payment gateway, allowing customers to buy products online with Matic and ERC20 tokens, while retail businesses receive DAI Stablecoin.

 - [NFT Marketplace](https://github.com/phoenixdhr/FrondEnd-Web3): NFTPunks is a decentralized application (dApp) built on Ethereum (Sepolia) that allows users to mint NFTs.
 The front-end is built using Next.js and ethers.js, while the back-end utilizes Solidity smart contracts.

 - [RafflePay](https://github.com/CevidevsHackaton/EthGlobalHackaton1): is a dApp that allows users to participate in raffles using Ethereum.
 The application is built on Mumbai and uses Solidity smart contracts for implementing the lottery system.